-Plant Cafe – was the city’s first vegan restaurant.
-Wonderfully gourmet vegan options.
-Plant has just announced that they are open again!
-They have been shut for the last few months as they were trying to sell it!
+Was the city’s first vegan restaurant.
+They offer wonderfully gourmet vegan options.
 Wonderful for lunch and dinner.
 They are located on Loop Street – track them down!
-Note they are open for dinner as well!
 Good option as this spot is often vibey and they stock craft beers and local gins etc!
 They now have a second branch in Camps Bay

-Harvest Cafe – NEW – located in the Bo-Kaap on the edge of the city and have now also opened in Muizenberg.
+They opened their first branch in the Bo-Kaap on the edge of the city and have now also opened in Muizenberg.
 Find the Bo-Kaap restaurant up the stairs between Deluxe Coffee and Atlas Spices.
-The Harvest Cafe boasts wonderful views of the colourful houses of the Bo-Kaap and Table Mountain.
+The Harvest Cafe boasts wonderful views of the colourful houses of the Bo-Kaap and of Table Mountain.
 From their facebook: “Our menu has a range of beautifully healthy, vibrant dishes for vegans, vegetarians, banters and meat eaters.
 Everything is locally sourced with high nutritional value and great quality.”
 I loved my recent visit – we had a delicious breakfast – I loved their avo dish, their eggs benedict and their vegan cake!
-Gorgeous clean decor Corner Wale and Rose Street Bo-Kaap.
+Gorgeous clean decor

-The Raw & Roxy – Danish Beatrice opened the city’s first raw food restaurant in Woodstock about five years ago.
-She is an extremely passionate lady and loves to share the benefits of raw food eating with you when you visit.
+The fabulous larger than life Beatrice opened the city’s first raw food restaurant in Woodstock about five years ago.
+She is an extremely passionate Danish lady and loves to share the benefits of raw food eating with you when you visit.
 Expect gourmet treats here.
 She is a really talented chef who also offers raw food cooking classes on scheduled dates.
 Follow her on facebook to find out when her cooking classes are happening.
 Open from 10am to 5pm Monday to Friday and 10am to 4pm on a Saturday.
-8 Bree Street (in the Business District – lower Cape Town – be warned it is a doorway and you need to find the door and go up the stairs!
-Read more about Beatrice and her Raw & Roxy (note that she used to be located in Woodstock – she is now in the city)
+38 Hout Street.
+(Corner Hout & Berg Street) It is about two blocks down from Green Market Square.
+Read more about Beatrice and her Raw & Roxy .

-Honest Chocolate Cafe – vegan raw chocolate!
-The guys who started Honest Chocolate were the first to produce raw chocolate made only from un-roasted cocoa beans combined with agave syrup.
+The guys who started Honest Chocolate are artisan bean to bar chocolate producers.
 There chocolates are not to be missed!
 The next step on their journey was the dream to open a chocolate cafe.
 They used crowd funding to help raise the funds to make this dream a reality.
 We love their cafe.
 Head there for a huge range of chocolate treats.
 We love the chocolate bunny chow – they take banana bread, scoop out the inside, fill it with melted chocolate and then put a scoop of ice cream on top.
 (Note they also have a vegan option of this dish!).
 This spot is perfect for chocolate lovers and has quite a few vegan options available.
 The chocolate cafe operates during the day.
-At night the back couryard changes into a secret gin bar – that is a magical space.
+At night the back courtyard changes into a secret gin bar – that is a magical space.
 South Africa is now producing quite a lot of locally produced gins – making this spot a magical place to visit!
 64a Wale Street

-Masala Dosa – fun Bollywood style with funky interior.
+A fun Bollywood style eatery with a funky interior.
 They do the wonderfully large Indian Dosa pancakes and have veg and vegan options.
 The website is not live and the facebook has not been set up as a business – so requires you to become his friend in order to see the info!
 Being on Long Street it attracts a strong under the age of 30 crowd!
 I would recommend this as a dinner spot.
 Open for lunch and dinner Monday to Saturday.
 Location – 167 Long Street

-Chefs Warehouse – cater for vegetarians – however – you need to tell them the day before you come that you are coming as they are a zero waste restaurant.
-They only prepare for vegetarians if they know they are coming.
+Offer a vegetarian menu daily – however – you need to tell them the day before you come that you are coming if you are vegan as they are a zero waste restaurant.
 Call them on+27 21 422 0128.
 This is well worth the effort!
 It is owned by top Irish Chef Liam Tomlin (Of Bank Restaurant fame in Sydney Australia).
 The concept is simple – they do 8 dishes of the day based on what is fresh.
 The 8 dishes are shared by two people.
 If there is an odd number – then one would chose 4 of the dishes of the day.
 This is one of the most delicious fine dining experiences in Cape Town.
 It is a quirky concept.
 They take no bookings and as such to get space you need to make sure you get there early to get a space.
 Last orders are taken at 8pm.
 If they are full when you arrive you put your name down on a waiting list and come back when they call you.
-The Chefs Warehouse is open for lunch Monday to Saturday and for dinner Monday to Friday.
+The Chefs Warehouse is open for lunch & dinner Monday to Saturday.
 Find them – 92 Bree Street (Corner of Shortmarket Street).
 Tip – go for drinks before or after at House of Machines or The Drinkery or HQ.
 But first – see if they have space for you for a drink at their new bar!

 Just above the city: